PGY4/5 Subspecialty Residency Training Program

 Academic Half Days

-Topics covered: perioperative medicine, obstetric medicine, patient safety, preventative medicine, diagnostic testing, research statistics and practice management
+Topics covered: perioperative medicine, obstetric medicine, patient safety, preventative medicine, diagnostic testing, subspecialty topics, research statistics and practice management

 Royal College Exam Preparation

-Program facilitated: trainees have to complete an MCQ exam and receive feedback
+Program facilitated: trainees have the opportunity to complete a mock MCQ exam in the style of the Royal College exam, and receive feedback

 Longitudinal GIM Clinics